 What Fruit is Bad for Dogs?

 Most fruits are safe for dogs in the right portions.
-Fruit is naturally loaded with healthy fibre and essential vitamins, which is why you often see a fruit or two on the ingredient panel of your dog's food.
+Fruit is naturally loaded with healthy fibre and essential vitamins, which is why you often see a fruit or two on the ingredient list of your dog's food.
 Fruit also makes great and healthy snacks for dogs, especially in homemade frozen dog treats, but it's always important to know which fruits you should skip.

 Grapes